emoncms/emoncms/docs/RaspberryPi.md

     nano settings.php

-Update your database settings to use your new secure password:
+Update your settings to use your Database 'user' & 'password', which will allow emoncms to access the database:

     $server   = "localhost";
     $database = "emoncms";
-    $username = "YOUR DB USERNAME";
+    $username = "Database user";
-    $password = "YOUR DB PASSWORD";
+    $password = "Database password";

 Save and exit.